Department for Children, Schools and Families

 Department for Children, Schools and Families (DCSF) was a department of the UK government, between 2007 and 2010, responsible for issues affecting people in England up to the age of 19, including child protection and education.
 DCSF was replaced by the Department for Education after the change of government following the 2010 General Election.

 The department was led by the Secretary of State for Children, Schools and Families.

 The expenditure, administration and policy of the department was scrutinised by the Children, Schools and Families Select Committee.

 History and responsibilities

 DCSF was created on 28 June 2007 following the demerger of the Department for Education and Skills (DfES).
 The department was led by Ed Balls.
 The Permanent Secretary was David Bell.

+The department was responsible for coordinating work across Government relevant to youth justice, the respect agenda and family policy, while also taking over responsibility for education policy up to the age of 19 in England from the Department for Education and Skills, with the Secretary of State for Innovation, Universities and Skills being responsible for education after that age.

 Other education functions of the former DCSF were taken over by the Department for Business, Innovation and Skills (originally the Department for Innovation, Universities and Skills, since merged with Department for Business, Enterprise and Regulatory Reform).

 DCSF was directly responsible for state schools in England.
 The Minister of State for Schools and Learning was the minister in charge.

-The Department employed over 2,500 staff.
+The department employed over 2,500 staff.

+On 12 May 2010, the department was again renamed and Michael Gove was appointed Secretary of State for Education.